laurenor/Turni/README.md

 pip install -r requirements.txt
 ```

+***If psycopg2 is having issues installing, make sure that PostgreSQL's bin is added to the path*

 Get your own secret keys for <a href="https://challonge.com/settings/developer" target="_blank">Challonge</a>.

 Get your own secret keys for <a href="http://twilio.com" target="_blank">Twilio</a> and save them to a file `secrets.sh`.
 Your `secrets.sh` file should look something like this: